swiftlang/swift-evolution/proposals/0488-extracting.md

 ## Alternatives considered
 This is an extension of an existing pattern.
 We are not considering a different pattern at this time.

+### `extracting()` functions for `Slice` of unsafe buffers
+The proposal as accepted included extensions to `Slice` of the form `public func extracting(_ bounds: Range<Index>) -> Self`, returning a `Slice`.
+Additional experience since then has shown us that the `extracting` functions have not been needed in contexts involving slices: given a slice, we can easily use a rebasing initializer to obtain the base `UnsafeBufferPointer` type.
+Furthermore, returning a `Slice` would be incongruous for the `extracting` functions.
+Accordingly, we have decided to not implement them and remove them from the proposal.
+This can be revisited if further experience shows this to be the incorrect decision.

 ## Future directions
 #### Disambiguation over ownership type